GospelSounders/adventhymnals/content/03.church-hymnal/04.201-300/01.201-210/02.O-What-Their-Joy-Must-Be/docs.md

 ---
+title: |
-title: 202.
-O What Their Joy Must Be
+    202. O What Their Joy Must Be - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 202.
+O What Their Joy Must Be.
+O what their joy and their glory must be,  Those endless sabbaths the blessed ones see;  Crown for the valiant, to weary ones rest;  God shall be all, and in all ever blest.
+    keywords:  |
-    keywords: Church Hymnal, O What Their Joy Must Be, O what their joy and their glory must be,
+        Church Hymnal 1941, adventhymnals, advent hymnals, O What Their Joy Must Be, O what their joy and their glory must be.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 202. O WHAT THEIR JOY MUST BE
+####  Church Hymnal 1941,

 ```txt

 1.
 O what their joy and their glory must be,
 Those endless sabbaths the blessed ones see;